sashital-lab/Cas9_nickase/final-methods.md

 # Generating the mis-match count table and positional nucleotide frequency matrix

 The input is a fastq file.
-The R2 reads (reverse reads) have a 20bp cas sequence that contains up to 10 mis-matches.
-The flanking sequence is constant and needs to be trimmed before processing this 20bp sequence.
-Once 20 bp sequence is extracted, the number of mis-matches, as compared to the original sequence needs to be computed and the frequency of nucleotides at each position needs to be calculated.
+The R2 reads (reverse reads) have a 20bp target sequences with 0 to 7 mismatches, with targets containing 2 or 3 mismatches maximally represented in the pool.
+The flanking sequence is constant which is trimmed before processing the target sequences.
+Once target sequences are extracted, the number of mismatches in the sequences are computed and the frequency of nucleotides at each position is calculated.

 ## Experiment

-Three different libraries were prepared:
+Three different libraries were used in this experiment:

-1. KMlib001
+1. pLibrary PS4 (KMlib001)
-2. KMlib002
+2. pLibrary EMX1 (KMlib003)
-3. KMlib003
+3. pLibrary CCR5 (KMlib004)
-4. KMlib004

-Each of these libraries were tested with three variants of Cas12a (FnCas12a, LbCas12a and AsCas12a) and were identified with the first 2 letters (Fn, Lb, and As).
-For KMlib002, it was
+Each of these libraries were tested with three orthologs of Cas12a (FnCas12a, LbCas12a and AsCas12a) and were identified with the first 2 letters (Fn, Lb, and As).

 Design of the oligos were as follows
 ![figure1](assets/fig1.png)